 The standard Completion Fund grant ranges from $1,000 to $5,000 although the jury can recommend a higher or lower amount.

 Please submit what you think best represents the style and content of the finished work.
 Samples can range from a 10-minute sample to a full-length rough cut.
 Please do not send raw, unedited footage or samples of previous work.

 Frameline’s Programming team will review all applications and work samples and will select semi-finalists to recommend to an independent jury.
 The jury of media professionals will convene to collectively select the grant recipients.
 The names of the panelists will remain confidential until after the awards are announced.

 Jury members are industry professionals, including filmmakers, curators, critics, and academics.
-Past jurors have included Elegence Bratton (filmmaker, BUCK, PIER KIDS), Tina Takemoto (Dean of Humanities and Sciences at California College of Arts San Francisco), Lex Sloan (Roxie Theater Executive Director and filmmaker), and Stefano Gonzalez (film producer and Transgress Studios LLC founder and CEO).
+Past jurors have included Elegence Bratton (filmmaker, THE INSPECTION), Tina Takemoto (Dean of Humanities and Sciences at California College of Arts San Francisco), Lex Sloan (Roxie Theater Executive Director and filmmaker), and Stefano Gonzalez (film producer and Transgress Studios LLC founder and CEO).

 Applicants will be notified of their status 14 – 16 weeks after the fund closes.
 Please note that we will not be able to provide additional information about the status of your application before this time.